SAP-samples/logistics-business-network-integration/README.md

 ## How to obtain support

-In case of questions please raise an Issue here in [this repository](https://github.wdf.sap.corp/D055590/logistics-business-network-integration/issues)
+If you have further questions, please post them here [this repository](https://github.wdf.sap.corp/D055590/logistics-business-network-integration/issues)

 ## Contributing